Skip to main content

 The researched culminated in us deciding to use Concourse CI as our CI/CD tool of choice.

-At this time of writing, there is ongoing research into which tool we should choose for YAML generation.
+At this time of writing, there is ongoing research into the tool we should select for YAML generation.
 A subsequent ADR will cover that choice.

 Inputs into the decision-making process